 A Trekking on Everest with a new circuit, out of the usual tracks!!
 We will take you to know an incredibly fascinating valley: the Thame valley and the Bothe Koshi river.
-Along this valley, which extends to the foot of Cho Oyu, Tibetan caravans descend through Nangpa La.
+Along this valley, which extends to Cho Oyu’s foot, Tibetan caravans descend through Nangpa La.
 As many centuries ago they transport goods for sale in the Khumbu valley to the Namche Bazaar market.

 An itinerary for those who want to discover new views and new paths, up to climb to Island Peak, experimenting for the most part with very uncrowded spaces and dimensions.

 Departure from Italy with scheduled flight.